gnushoggoth/ccruemoe/README.md

-You'd be amazed how little I still care about typos.
+You'd be amazed how little I still care about typos for unpaid work. ^__^